Shadowsith/vim-minify/README.md

 ## Features
 * Minifying complete css or javascript files or line-based minifying
+* writes a file.min.extension file in the directory of the file (e.g. site.min.js in folder where site.js is)
 * functions occurs only in JavaScript, CSS, HTML and PHP files
 * secure (no thridparty web service or software needed)